rozaneekantadas/Networking_Monitoring_Tools/README.md

 ## ✅ Notes

 * This guide uses the Zabbix 7.0 repo (latest at time of writing).
-* Adjust the repository URL if installing Zabbix 6.4 specifically.
 * Always ensure system packages are up-to-date.

 ---